5 Towns to Visit ON the GOR in Australia

-If you’re going to explore The Great Ocean Road Drive in Victoria let me make a suggestion.
+If you’re going to explore The Great Ocean Road Drive in Victoria, let me make a suggestion; Don’t rush it.

-The tour buses that routinely drive the Great Ocean Road in one day and get to the 12 Apostles at lunchtime (the best time is sunrise or sunset) will bypass many of the highlights.
+The tour buses that routinely drive the Great Ocean Road in one day and get to the 12 Apostles limestone stacks at lunchtime (the best time is sunrise or sunset) and will also bypass many of the highlights.

-Hire a car if you don’t have your own.
-This 243 km road needs to be experienced from behind the wheel and having your own vehicle allows you the flexibility to stop when and where you like.
+This 243 km road needs to be experienced from behind the wheel and having your own vehicle allows you the flexibility to stop at viewpoints when and where you like.

 Here are five towns we recommend you not only visit, but stay at and enjoy what they have to offer.